kubernetes/community/sig-service-catalog/charter.md

   - Chairs must remain active in the role and may be removed from the position via lazy two-thirds resolution amongst the chairs, if they are unresponsive for > 3 months or are not proactively working with other chairs to fulfill responsibilities.
-  - Chairs may propose changes to this charter at any time, to be accepted via lazy two-thirds resolution amongst the chairs.

 - Emeritus Chairs ([Inspired by the Helm Project](http://technosophos.com/2018/01/11/introducing-helm-emeritus-core-maintainers.html))
   - A chair who steps down may choose to take an Emeritus Chair title.
 This confers